Detecting long-range dependence in non-stationary time series: Testing short- versus long-memory

 denotes the mean-corrected local periodogram, $N$ is an even window-length which is 'small' compared to $T$ and $\hat{\mu}$ is an asymptotically unbiased estimator of the mean function $\mu:[0,1] \rightarrow \mathbb{R}$, see \cite{dahlhaus1997}.
 Here and throughout this paper we use the convention $X_{j,T}=0$ for $j \not\in \{1,...,T\}$.
 We finally obtain an estimator $\hat d_N(u)$ for the time-varying long-memory parameter by taking the first component of the $(k+1)$ dimensional vector $\hat \theta_{N,k} (u)$ defined in (\ref{Whittleestimator}).
-It will be demonstrated in Theorem \ref{uniform} below that this approach results in a uniformly consistent estimator of the time-varying long-memory parameter.
+We emphasize that the tvFARIMA models are only used to define the estimator $\hat d_N(u)$ as the solution of the optimization problem \eqref{Whittleestimator}. \\ It will be demonstrated in Theorem \ref{uniform} below that - provided that the ``true'' underlying process can be approximated by tvFARIMA models - this approach results in a uniformly consistent estimator of the time-varying long-memory parameter.
 For this purpose we define $\theta_{0,k}(u):=(d_0(u),a_{1,0}(u),...,a_{k,0}(u))$ as the $(k+1)$ dimensional vector containing the long memory parameter $d_0(u)$ and the first $k$ AR-parameter functions $a_{1,0}(u),...,a_{k,0}(u)$ of the approximating process $\{ X_t(u)\}_{t \in \mathbb{Z}}$ defined by the representation (\ref{spec}) and \eqref{gfkt}.
 Here and throughout this paper, $A_{11}$ denotes the element in the position (1,1) and $\|A \|_{sp}$ the spectral norm of the matrix $A=(a_{ij})_{i,j=1}^{k}$, respectively.
 We state the following technical assumptions.